-Holding time available is accurate in the clean and flaps one configuration provided the FMC holding speed is maintained.
+Holding time available is accurate only in the clean configuration provided the FMC holding speed is maintained.

 RNAV Operations

 This section provides definitions of terms associated with RNAV and describes basic concepts to include phase of flight navigation for radius-to-fix (RF) legs, terminal (SIDs and STARs), en-route, and approach operations.